Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 ### Description:
 It is for render a sprite with color and texture.
 It uses `MultiSpriteRenderer` for rendering.
 It is recommand, when the developer knows, the object has a lot of instances in a layer.
-It uses static variables to count how many GameObject initialized it.
-That's why it will destroy renderer only if the reference number is 0, otherway it will decrease the reference number.
 It supports the multi instance rendering.
 Please more info about `RendererComponent`.